-Update: This was originally written on September 14, 2013, and Google has made some changes to the functionality of Google Plus, including the do follow links functionality.
+Update: This was originally written on September 14, 2013, and Google has shut down Google Plus as of April 2019.

 Here is a nifty, simple search engine optimization trick that I bet you didn’t know.
 There is actually a way to make sure that the links you post in Google+ are considered to be “do follow” links.
 I am not sure if Google has done this on purpose, but some links that are posted in Google Plus are automatically tagged with a nofollow link attribute, meaning that there is not any search engine optimization value added to the link.

 But, if you use my simple “trick” below, you will actually be able to make all of the links you post in Google+ “do follow” links, potentially passing some search engine optimization “value” on to the site you’re linking to.
 Here is how to do that.